 At the end, many people may want to refuse medical care for fear they’ll wind up hospitalized.
 Also, a dying person may not be able to easily go to a traditional doctor’s office or clinic.
 But medical care, especially pain management and the like, can make the difference between an easy passing and an incredibly stressful one.

-Even if you have a home health aide or hospice care nurses coming to your home, when they’re not available you can still get high-quality, advanced care delivered from DispatchHealth.
+Even if you have a home health aide or hospice care nurses coming to your home, when they’re not available you can still get high-quality, acute care delivered from DispatchHealth.
 Their team of experienced medical staff is caring, compassionate and capable.
-They’re ER-trained and can handle anything that could be done at an urgent care clinic, from the comfort of home.
+They can handle nearly everything that an emergency room can, from the comfort of home.
 They can treat urinary tract infections, joint or back pain, dehydration, skin infections and more.
 DispatchHealth can also administer IV fluids, prescribe medications, take blood tests and suture a patient.
 And after the visit, they’ll follow up with the patient’s hospice or primary care physician.

 Best of all, DispatchHealth is partnered with most major insurance companies, including Medicare and Medicaid.
 In fact, the medical cost for a visit with DispatchHealth is nearly a tenth of the cost of the average emergency room visit.